lacclab/OneStop-Eye-Movements/README.md

 ## Obtaining the Data

-Data is not yet available.
-Download instructions will be updated here.
+The data is not yet available.
+Instructions for downloading the data will be updated here.

 We provide the possibility to download the entire dataset, or any of four sub-corpora: